Eyes2Jesus

 for the husband is the head of the wife just as Christ is the head of the church, his body, and is himself its Savior. -Ephesians 5:23 NRSVue

 Note: In verse 22 it says wives are to be subject to their husbands.
 The word "subject" is not there in the Greek.
-It just says "wives to your husbands," meaning that it's carrying the definition of subjection given in verse 21, which says:
+It just says "wives to your husbands," meaning that it's carrying the definition of subjection given from verse 21, which says:

 being subject to one another out of reverence for Christ. -Ephesians 5:21 NRSVue

 This is mutual subjection.
 Also, we must pay attention to the word "subjection," as the Greek word that underlies it gives two definitions - one is a military definition of obedience, and the other is the non-military definition of cooperating with others.
 A marriage is not a military.
-The form of subjection in a marriage means to cooperate with one another, as defined from the mutuality in verse 21.
+The form of subjection in a marriage means to cooperate with one another, as defined from the mutuality of verse 21.

 Verses 22-24 explain the wife's "subjection," and verses 25-30 explain the husband's "subjection."